 Alaska Portable Fire Extinguisher Permits

-The Alaska State Division of Fire and Life Safety issues Class level II and III permits for the installation, maintenance, and repair of portable fire extinguishers.
+The Alaska State Division of Fire and Life Safety issues Class II and III permits for the installation, maintenance, and repair of portable

-These fire extinguisher permits are issued under the following program policies in accordance with 13AAC 50.030(h).
+fire extinguishers.
+These fire extinguisher permits are issued under the following program policies in accordance with

-Class level I permits are no longer issued by the Division of Fire and Life Safety as of November 16, 2012.
-See adopted Fire and Life Safety Regulations below.
+Class I permits are no longer issued by the Division of Fire and Life Safety as of November 16, 2012.
+See adopted Fire and Life Safety

 Portable Fire Extinguisher Permits

 Portable Fire Extinguisher Permits are valid for 3 years from the date of issue.
 To renew the permit an individual must complete the same

 examination procedure as required for the initial permit.
 Permits are non-transferable and shall be in possession of the applicant when engaged